alfajango/savea2faves/faq.md

 ## For Businesses
 ### Why isn’t my business listed on your site?
-If you operate a Michigan-based food & drink business that sells gift cards online, please add your company’s info [here](/submit/).
-We hope to expand beyond food & drink businesses, so if you operate a different type of business please check back soon.
+If you operate a Michigan-based business that sells gift cards online, please add your company’s info [here](/submit/).

 ### How can I start offering online gift cards?
 The first step is to check with your Point-of-Sale (POS) technology provider.
 Many vendors (e.g. Square, Toast, ShopKeep) offer their own gift card features, and others integrate with specific third-party providers.
 If your POS provider doesn’t offer gift cards or integrate with third-party providers, there are some reasonable standalone eGift Card apps like GiftUp or GiftFly.
 If you’re considering other options, make sure that your business receives the fee for the gift card as soon as the customer purchases the card (otherwise that won’t help you during the crisis).
 Some services may also ask customers to pay an additional fee when they buy a gift card but be sure it’s a small amount.